-Based on this exercise, Alternative 1 is found to be the least disturbance in terms of social and environmental issues and based on technical consideration (such as length, number of angle points (APs), river/canal crossings, railway crossing, road crossing, EHV line crossing etc.).
-Technically, the Alignment 1 has also been considered the best alignment and selected for detailed surveys.
+Based on this exercise, Alternative 1 for the three routes are found to be the least disturbance in terms of social and environmental issues and based on technical consideration (such as length, number of angle points (APs), river/canal crossings, railway crossing, road crossing, EHV line crossing etc.).
+Technically, the Alignment 1 for all the three transmission line route has been considered the best alignment and selected for detailed surveys.